We are going to learn here how to change server hostname .

 Every server is started with the server’s given name as the hostname.
 Sometimes when the server host some softwares, such as cPanel, that requires a valid Fully Qualified Domain Name (FQDN) for the hostname to be used during their licensing verification system.
 So its important to set the FQDN hostname for your server .

-First you have to Login to your server using root username privileges and edit the file /etc/sysconfig/network by running the following command
+To modify the hostname, we need to modify /etc/hosts file First you have to Login to your server using root username privileges and edit the file by one of your favorite editor /etc/sysconfig/network by running the following command

 The new values of the content file should be

 127.0.0.1 localhost localhost.localdomain 18.104.22.168 yourserver.mydomain.com yourserver